md82680/md82680/README.md

 - Former founder of a real estate investment company
 - Ex-Director of IT consulting for Investment Managers
 - Lifelong learner with certifications from MITxPro, Coursera, and Harvard's CS50
-- UC Berkeley Master of Information Data Science (Admit May 2025)
-- UC Boulder Master of Science in Computer Science (Admit April 2025)
+- UC Boulder Master of Science in Computer Science - Candidate May 2026

 ## 🔧 Technologies & Tools
 - **Languages**: Python, JavaScript